Skip to main content

 • “I mostly had a really fun time with this and I enjoyed the very goofy, but earnestly delivered story.”

 • “The story is incredibly bad and jumps around all over.
-To make matters worse, it is clumsily delivered through one of the worst English dubs I have ever experienced.
-Every character acts like they either forgot their lines mid-rehearsal or were completely drunk.
-Main characters fall over dead mid-mission for no reason, then randomly come back because they were actually 'captured'.
+It's clumsily delivered through one of the worst English dubs I have ever experienced; every character acts like they either forgot their lines mid-rehearsal or were completely drunk.
+Main characters fall over dead mid-mission for no reason, then randomly come back because they were actually "captured."
 There's an awkward plot about romance that shoehorns itself in so painfully you'd think it was a fistula.”

-• “The worst thing about Ubersoldier is the story - it's terribly written and acted, but a positive side-effect of this is it makes some of the cutscenes enjoyable purely for comedy value.”
+• “The worst thing about Ubersoldier is the story - it's terribly written and acted.
+A positive side-effect of this is it makes some of the cutscenes enjoyable purely for comedy value.”

 • gameplay